 Result

-Average D-Efficiency of proposed design over all values of the parameters on the Robustness Heatmap below:
+D-Efficiency of proposed design at assumed parameters b and e: Average D-Efficiency of proposed design over all values of the parameters on the Robustness Heatmap below: Best performance at:

-Robustness Heatmap, (see Holland-Letz and Kopp-Schneider 2025):
+Robustness Heatmap, (see Holland-Letz and Kopp-Schneider 2024):

 (Red:100% efficiency, Green: 60% efficiency, Dark blue: 0% efficiency)